Thirteen years of support for great instruction

 They also developed our coaching program, in which specially-trained educators work alongside school leaders to implement best practices that ANet has learned from its partner schools.

 Over time, more specialists joined ANet to enhance our ability to support our partners with an array of teacher-requested tools and resources and professional development.
 And we introduced district and CMO consulting to respond to the need we heard to help systems foster strong practice across schools.

-We’re now 180 people strong, all dedicated to helping schools boost student achievement in over 700 schools.
+We’re now 180 people strong—the vast majority former teachers and school/district leaders—all dedicated to helping schools boost student achievement in over 700 schools.